Polish grammar: Declension

 A common deviation from the above patterns is that many masculine nouns have genitive singular in -a rather than -u.
 This includes all personal and animate masculines (ending in a consonant).
 Also masculine animate nouns have accusative singular equal to the genitive singular (in -a).
 Masculine personal nouns also have accusative plural equal to genitive plural, and often have nominative plural in -i.

+The following table shows the endings nouns in singular receive in different cases.

+In accusative and genitive cases, inanimate nouns treated as animate (see the semantic membership section above) also receive the -a endings.
+In the genitive case only, many inanimate nouns ending with -ak, -nik, -ek, -us, as well as many of those that end with a hardened or soft consonant also receive -a.

+In dative case, several masculine nouns receive the ending -u instead of -owi.
+There are: Bóg, brat, chłop, chłopiec, diabeł, kot, ksiądz, książę, lew, łeb, ojciec, pan, pies, świat, wół.
+Additionally, a few nouns can have either -owi or -u as their dative ending.
+These are: czart, kat, orzeł, osioł.

+The following table shows the endings nouns in plural receive in different cases.

 Adjectives

 Adjectives agree with the noun they modify in terms of gender, number and case.
 They are declined according to the following pattern (dumny means "proud"):